This recipe for blackened cod tacos with pico de gallo is in partnership with Sitka Salmon Shares. All views and opinions are my own.

 Their shares of wild Alaska seafood come straight from the fisherman to your doorstep, and besides the fantastic taste and quality of the fish, I love that they share about the family fishermen that caught it.

-How to assemble the perfect blackened fish tacos with pico de gallo
+How to assemble the perfect blackened cod tacos with pico de gallo

 So we've discussed what makes these tacos a balanced, nutritious meal, how to make each of the main components of the tacos, and how to source high-quality fish, so the last step is assembling these beautiful tacos!